influxdata/docs-v2/content/influxdb/v2.0/reference/glossary.md

 ### series cardinality

-The number of unique bucket, measurement, tag set, and field key combinations in an InfluxDB instance.
+The number of unique measurement, tag set, and field key combinations in an InfluxDB bucket.

-For example, assume that an InfluxDB instance has a single bucket and one measurement.
+For example, assume that an InfluxDB bucket has one measurement.
 The single measurement has two tag keys: `email` and `status`.
-If there are three different `email`s, and each email address is associated with two different `status`es, the series cardinality for the measurement is 6 (3 * 2 = 6):
+If there are three different `email`s, and each email address is associated with two different `status`es, the series cardinality for the measurement is 6 (3 × 2 = 6):

 | email                 | status |
 | :-------------------- | :----- |